LifeLive/kickoff/readme.md

 Don't want to use Kickoff?
 We won't be offended.

-The framework is setup so that you can do this very easily.
+Statix is setup so that you can do this very easily.

 ### To replace the SCSS